sentubiswas013/Javascript/code/26-jscode.md

 ```

 ------------------------------------------
-### Code 3: Remove Duplicate characters from array of element using filter
+### Code 3: Remove Duplicate characters from array of element using filter or for loop
 ```javascript

 #### Way 1